35percent/newblog/_posts/2021-06-19-how-southwark-lost-£46-6-m.md

 ### From £46.6m to £1 (one pound)

 The most alarming of the options is Option 3.
 This allows Delancey to simply transfer the land with a cash payment of £1 (one pound), with nothing else to be paid.
-(The logic behind this is that the value of the non-residential parts makes up for any lost payment).
+(The logic behind this is that the value of the non-residential parts makes up for any lost payment) (AJ 56)

-The situation becomes particularly alarming in the light of the appeal court judgement, which interpreted the phrase *the land and a sum of money sufficient for the construction* to mean not just the land in a physical sense, but also to include the value of the land.
+The situation becomes particularly alarming in the light of the appeal court judgement, which interpreted the phrase *the land and a sum of money sufficient for the construction* *and completion of the social rented units"*to mean not just the land in a physical sense, but also to include the value of the land.
+The judgement says that *'it is wrong to contend that the phrase....connotes a requirement for the council to receive the whole cost of constructing the social rented units, as well as the land'.* (AJ 58)  Not to include the value of the land would be *'artificial and unjustified'* (AJ 60) and would otherwise amount to a *'windfall'* for Southwark (AJ 58).

-In reaching this interpretation the court was adopting the reasoning, not just of Delancey's barrister, but of Southwark's barrister, who joined his colleague representing the offshore, tax-avoiding property developer, in painting the 'sum of money', needed by a local authority to build social housing, as a 'windfall' (CHECK QUOTE) they simply were not entitled to, under the terms of s106 and according to planning regulations.
+The court therefore ruled that it would be *'sufficient',* under Option 3, for Southwark to receive just a £1, to build the social rented units, after taking account of the value of the non-residential floorspace.
+(AJ 59)

-The judgement says that
+In reaching this startling interpretation the court was adopting the reasoning, not just of Delancey's barrister, but of Southwark's barrister, who joined his colleague representing the offshore, tax-avoiding property developer, in painting the 'sum of money', needed by a local authority to build social housing, as a 'windfall' (CHECK QUOTE) they simply were not entitled to, under the terms of s106 and according to planning regulations.

 ### Who will pay for the social housing?

 This sorry story has a clear trajectory.
-At the beginning, Southwark were looking at getting over £46m, if it has to build the social rented units, but at every each step in the subsequent negotiations Southwark has given ground to such an extent that, in a worst case scenario, it now faces getting nothing, in cash terms, depending on the value given to the land.
+At the beginning, Southwark were looking at getting over £46m, if it has to build the social rented units itself, but at every each step in the subsequent negotiations Southwark has given ground to such an extent that, in a worst case scenario, it now faces getting nothing, in cash terms, depending on the value given to the land.

 CITE AYLESBURY?
 FDS?